lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

       -  PSYParams - parameters for the *MTL* Psychotherapy module
       -  AggParams - parameters for the *MTL* Aggregate module

-  d.
+ c.
 What are the options for filtering and sorting the data:
       - At present there are four tabs to use for filtering and sorting your team data.
       - “Diag” is diagnostic data based on visits in the team clinic dataset you selected.
       - “HF” is health factor data associated with those visits.